Introduction

 Understanding All About Biomedical Engineering

 Biomedical engineering is a field that is concerned with engineering principles.
 It is focused on use in the healthcare industry, which deals with medical equipment, imaging processes, mechanical implants, prosthetics and healthcare technology.
-For students who prefer a science-heavy approach over a technical engineering route, several engineering colleges in Tamilnadu also offer or are affiliated with institutions providing B.Sc.
+For students who prefer a science-heavy approach over a technical engineering route, several engineering colleges in Tamil Nadu also offer or are affiliated with institutions providing B.Sc.
 Biomedical Science.

 It is at the crossroads of biology, medicine, electronics, and engineering.
 Since concepts of engineering are involved, maths is treated as a supporting tool and not the whole subject matter.